 👉 Improved Fuel Economy

 Without the EGR system recirculating exhaust gases, the engine can operate more efficiently.
-Some truck owners have seen fuel economy improvements from 15 MPG to 17-18 MPG in mixed driving conditions, resulting in tangible fuel savings over time.
+Some truck owners have seen tangible fuel economy improvements from 15 MPG to 17-18 MPG in mixed driving conditions, resulting in significant fuel savings over time.

 👉 Reduced Maintenance Costs